 A Leader working through the Advanced, e-Learning will again come across the Project attachments, as well as the final evaluation documents 4.59 and 4.60.
 These documents are required as discussion reference material when a Leader attends the Advanced Practical course.

-The Project should not be arduous and only a “seeking of further knowledge” about a topic that supports the Youth or Adult program.
+The Project should not be arduous and only a “seeking of further knowledge” about the benefits and why a topic supports the Youth or Adult program.

 There appears to be a number of versions of the evaluation/assessment documentation and the Links below are the most current.